scotcoin/czarparty/README.md

 Open offers may be cancelled, which cancellation is irrevocable.

-A *cancel* message contains only the hash of the Bitcoin transaction that contains the order or bet to be cancelled.
+A *cancel* message contains only the hash of the Czarcoin transaction that contains the order or bet to be cancelled.
 Only the address which made an offer may cancel it.

 ### Callback

-*Callbacks are currently disabled on Counterparty mainnet, as the logic by which they are parsed is currently undergoing revision and testing.*
+*Callbacks are currently disabled on Czarparty mainnet, as the logic by which they are parsed is currently undergoing revision and testing.*